Ryan Fitzgerald (baseball): Kansas City Royals

 On December 6, 2023, Fitzgerald was selected by the Kansas City Royals in the minor league phase of the Rule 5 draft.
 In 108 games for the Triple-A Omaha Storm Chasers, he batted .244/.336/.418 with 14 home runs and 54 RBI.
 Fitzgerald elected free agency following the season on November 4, 2024.

 Minnesota Twins

 On January 16, 2025, the Minnesota Twins signed Fitzgerald to a minor league contract.
 In 36 appearances for the Triple-A St. Paul Saints, he slashed .320/.417/.516 with four home runs, 21 RBI, and three stolen bases.
 On May 16, Fitzgerald was selected to the 40-man roster and promoted to the major leagues for the first time.
 He scored his first big league run on May 19, while pinch running for Ty France.
 The run helped Minnesota win the game, coming of a walk-off double by Kody Clemens.
 On August 10, Fitzgerald recorded his first MLB hit, a two-run go-ahead home run off of Ryan Bergert of the Kansas City Royals.
+In 24 appearances for Minnesota during his rookie campaign, he batted .196/.302/.457 with four home runs, nine RBI, and one stolen base.
+On January 2, 2026, Fitzgerald was designated for assignment by the Twins following the acquisition of Eric Wagaman.

+Los Angeles Dodgers

+On January 9, 2026, Fitzgerald was claimed off waivers by the Los Angeles Dodgers, only to be designated for assignment a few days later, on January 13.
+He cleared waivers on January 20 and was sent outright to the minors.
+He was assigned to the Triple-A Oklahoma City Comets to start the season.
+With the Comets, he played in 137 games, batting .315 with 16 home runs and 102 RBI.
+He was third in the Pacific Coast League in RBI and led the league in hits (172) and doubles (35).